Emily Stowe: Women's rights

 While studying medicine in New York, Stowe met with Susan B. Anthony and witnessed the divisions within the American women's suffrage movement.
 Stowe also attended a women's club meeting in Cleveland, Ohio.
 Stowe adopted a gradualist strategy which she brought back to her work in Canada.

 In 1876, Stowe founded the Toronto Women's Literary Club, renamed the Canadian Women's Suffrage Association in 1883.
 This has led some to consider Stowe the mother of the suffrage movement in Canada.
 The Literary Club campaigned for improved working conditions for women and pressured schools in Toronto to accept women into higher education.
 In 1883, a public meeting of the Suffrage Association led to the formation of the Ontario Medical College for Women, the country's first women's medical school.
 When the Dominion Women's Enfranchisement Association was founded in 1889, Stowe became its first president and remained president until her death.

 As is true for many suffragists, a tension existed between Stowe's commitment to fellow women and class loyalty.
 In an episode that may demonstrate the dominance of the latter, Stowe broke the bond of doctor-patient confidentiality by disclosing the abortion request of a patient, Sara Ann Lovell, a domestic servant, to her employer.
 (See Abortion trial of Emily Stowe.)
 Stowe, however, sharply criticized the National Policy economic program in 1892.
 She believed that it would not help working-class Canadians and was instead a corrupt deal on behalf of major businesses.

 After breaking her hip at the Columbian Exposition's Women's Congress in 1893, Stowe retired from medicine.
 In 1896, Emily and her daughter Augusta participated in an all-female "mock parliament," in which the women considered a petition from a male delegation for the right to vote.
 Stowe, as the Attorney General, used the same arguments that the Canadian Parliament had levelled against female suffragists and denied the petition.
 Stowe died in 1903, fourteen years before Canadian women were granted the right to vote.

 Personal life

 While she counted herself a Quaker until 1879, she became a Unitarian in 1879 and attended the First Unitarian Congregation of Toronto.

 Legacy

-Stowe the first female public-school principal in Ontario, the first female physician to practice medicine in Canada and a lifelong champion of women’s rights who helped to found the Canadian Women’s Suffrage Association.
+Stowe was the first female public-school principal in Ontario, the first female physician to practice medicine in Canada and a lifelong champion of women's rights who helped to found the Canadian Women's Suffrage Association.

 Public elementary schools in her hometown of Norwich Township (Emily Stowe Public School) as well as Courtice, Ontario are named after her.
-A women's shelter in Toronto, Canada, is named after her.
+A women's shelter and a street in Toronto, Canada, are named after her.
 In 2018, she was inducted into the Canadian Medical Hall of Fame.